Margin in Abstract Spaces: Introduction

 At the same time, linear spaces arise naturally even when dealing with abstract, non-linear learning problems.
 A central paradigm in learning theory is to embed a classification problem into a linear space, most prominently via kernel methods, so that hypotheses are realized as linear functionals and margin-based generalization guarantees apply.
 This perspective raises the question of whether such linear embeddings merely provide a convenient analytical framework, or whether they fundamentally characterize margin-based learnability.

-{These considerations motivate a more focused study of margin problems in the context of Banach spaces, both in terms of their intrinsic sample complexity and their role as a potential universal model for margin-based learning via embeddings.
+{These considerations motivate a more focused study of margin problems in the context of Banach spaces, in terms of their role as a potential universal model for margin-based learning via embeddings.
 We therefore ask the following question:}

-As a first step toward this goal, we develop a more refined understanding of the sample complexity of linear classification in Banach spaces.
-We derive structural results which may be of independent interest.
-In particular, we show that if a Banach space is $\gamma$-learnable for some $\gamma \in (0,1)$, then it is learnable for all $\gamma$, and the dependence of the sample complexity on the margin is necessarily polynomial in $\frac{1}{\gamma}$.

-Moreover, we provide a complete taxonomy of the possible learning rates in Banach spaces as a function of $\gamma$: we show that the sample complexity always scales as $\gamma^{-p}$ for some exponent $p \ge 2$, and that every such rate is attainable.
-In particular, we derive tight bounds on the sample complexity of linear classification in $\ell_p$ spaces as a function of the margin $\gamma$, complementing known upper bounds with matching lower bounds.

-We then return to the universality question and show that margin-based learnability does not, in general, reduce to linear embeddings into Banach spaces.
-Using the taxonomy of sample complexities developed above, we construct learnable margin-based classes whose learning rates cannot arise from any Banach space.
-This yields a negative answer to the universality question.
+We answer this question negatively and show that margin-based learnability does not, in general, reduce to linear embeddings into Banach spaces.
+To this end, we construct learnable margin-based classes with learning rates that violate a key property of the sample complexity bounds of learning linear classifiers in Banach spaces: that they must be polynomial in the inverse margin $\frac{1}{\gamma}$.
+This implies that the learnability of these classes cannot be reduced to learning them linearly in any Banach space.

-To establish these results, we introduce a geometric notion of shattering.
-This notion applies in an abstract framework of margin spaces that we define, which strictly generalizes metric spaces, and serves as a key tool in proving both the separation result and our structural results in the Banach setting.